replicatedhq/replicated-docs/docs/intro-kots.md

 # About KOTS and kURL

-This topic describes Replicated KOTS and Replicated kURL, used for installing and upgrading applications in a Kubernetes cluster, and the Replicated admin console that customers use to manage application instances.
+This topic describes Replicated KOTS and Replicated kURL, used for installing and upgrading applications in a Kubernetes cluster, and the Replicated admin console, used for managing application instances.

 :::note
 You must have the Replicated KOTS entitlement to use the KOTS and kURL installers and features.